HackSoc/hacksoc.org/news/2019-06-19-call-for-talk-submissions.md

 If you'd like to do a talk, then please sign up
 [with this Google Form](https://docs.google.com/forms/d/1VOwHCRijffDxy6qvQ47_Gbn3fFod0sIPxhWxJt7e0CQ/edit?ts=5d08c2b9)!

-The deadline for this call for talks is the 15th of September.
+The deadline for this call for talks is the 15th of August.
 We will be doing a second call for abstracts in the autumn term.

 We'd love to see plenty of interesting submissions!